leonnzhang/cleanergy/README.md

-Program to calculate trends in weather
+Program to calculate cost/effectiveness of different types of energy